guilhermegscastro/WALMART-DebtModeling/README.md

 <img src="https://imgur.com/LHodyCN.png" height="70%" width="70%" alt="Debt Modeling Project for Walmart"/>
 <br />

-<h2>Purpose </h2>
+<h2>Purpose and Conclusion </h2>
-The primary purpose of this project is to provide a comprehensive analysis of Walmart's financial health, focusing on debt and risk assessment.
-This analysis can be used by financial analysts, investors, and decision-makers to understand Walmart's debt management strategy and identify potential risks.
+The primary purpose of this project study is to provide a comprehensive analysis of Walmart's financial health, focusing on debt and risk assessment.
+This analysis alone cannot be used by financial analysts, investors, and decision-makers to understand Walmart's debt management strategy and identify potential risks.
 <br />

-<h2>How to Use This Project </h2>

-- <b>Explore the Yearly Cash Flow: Understand the key assumptions and annual cash flow projections. </b>
-- <b>Review the Dashboard: Gain quick insights into Walmart's financial performance through visual charts and summary statistics.</b>
-- <b>Analyze the Risk Rating Model: Assess Walmart's financial and business risks using the detailed risk rating model.</b>

 </p>